PritK99/Pixels/The ancient secrets of computer vision/Lec_3/Readme.md

 Hues are the three primary colors (red, blue, and yellow).
 So when you ask what is hue, you mean is it red, blue or green ?
 Value is simply relative lightness and darkness of colour.
-Saturation is the intensity of colour
+Saturation is the intensity of colour.